mothur/mothur.github.io/_wiki/miseq_sop.md

 ### Batch mode

-In the folder that you downloaded from the wiki is a file called stability.batch.
+In the folder that you downloaded from the wiki is a file called stability.paired.batch.
 If you look at it you'll see all of the commands you ran, but instead of listing out the file names it uses the current option throughout.
 You can copy and paste from this file and get the same output as we got above.
 The beauty of the batch mode is that you can run mothur from your command line without much typing.
 For example you would run the following:

-    $ ./mothur stability.batch
+    $ ./mothur stability.paired.batch

 Don't enter the "$" that represents the prompt.
 Sit back and wait and let it rip.
 This is what we call the [batch